-The Technical Working Group (TWG) reviews and endorses the use of available monitoring data, modelling information, and Report Card methodology and design as presented by the Partnership's Technical Officers.
+The Technical Working Group (TWG) reviews and endorses the use of available monitoring data, modelling information, and Report Card methodology and design as presented by the Partnership's Environmental Data Analyst/s.

-To ensure the report card is based on the best available independent science the Reef Water Quality Protection Plan Independent Science Panel (Reef Plan ISP) will provide advice and review and endorse methodologies, systems and processes used for the development of the report card.
+To ensure the Report Card is based on the best available independent science the Reef Water Quality Protection Plan Independent Science Panel (Reef Plan ISP) provides advice, reviews, and endorses methodologies, systems, and processes used for the development of the Report Card.

-The partners acknowledge that the Port of Townsville Limited will host the Partnership for the 2023-2024 financial year.
-Positions such as the Executive Officer, Senior Technical Officer, and Technical Officer will be hosted by the Port of Townsville Limited through this period and will report to the Management Committee and Partnership Chair on the delivery of an agreed work program.
+The Partners acknowledge that the Port of Townsville Limited will Host the Partnership for the 20242026 financial years.
+Positions such as the Executive Officer, Communications and Engagement Officer, Senior Environmental Data Analyst, and Environmental Data Analyst will be Hosted by the Port of Townsville Limited through this period and will report to the Management Committee and Partnership Chair on the delivery of an agreed work program.

-4. Leaving the Partnership
+5. Leaving the Partnership

-Partners may withdraw from the Partnership at any time by written notice to the Partnership Management Committee.
+Partners may withdraw from the Partnership at any time by written notice to the Partnerships Executive Officer and/or Independent Chair.
+The Management Committee and Partnership will be notified at their next respective meetings.

-5. Funding
+6. Funding

 Partners agree that the Partnership is intended to integrate existing information, augmented if required to provide an agreed level of detail that will meet the stated purpose.
-Any additional funding required will be sought collaboratively from the Partners.
-This will include resourcing and in-kind support to undertake data identification and synthesis, program design, and report card publication.
-Financial contributions from partners are to be invoiced by the Partnership before September for each financial year as outlined in the table below.
+Any additional funding required will be sought collaboratively from the Partners and may require (in addition to the MoU) a deed of agreement, to which the Management Committee must endorse on behalf of the Partnership.
+This will include resourcing and in-kind support to undertake data identification and synthesis, program design, and Report Card publication.
+Financial contributions from Partners are to be invoiced by the Partnership before October for each financial year as outlined in the table below.